huaweicloud/terraform-provider-huaweicloud/docs/resources/identity_agency.md

 * `expire_time` - The expiration time of agency.
 * `create_time` - The time when the agency was created.

+## Timeouts

+This resource provides the following timeouts configuration options:

+* `create` - Default is 10 minutes.
+* `update` - Default is 10 minutes.
+* `delete` - Default is 5 minutes.

 ## Import

 Agencies can be imported using the `id`, e.g.